ACEsuit/mace/docs/guide/openmm.rst

 ``./mace-install.sh``

 This will build the conda environment and install all required packages.
+There are additional installation instructions contained within the openmmtools repository.

 Once you have your environment built, the ``mace-md`` entrypoint will be available.